 Screech owls can often be found using abandoned northern flicker cavities.
 While they will nest within a few feet of the ground, most screech owls nest in cavities 10–30 feet above the ground.

 The plumages of the male and female are alike.
-Screech owls can display two color phases, reddish-brown or gray.
-In Georgia, most screech owls are gray; however, reddish-brown birds predominate further north.
+Screech owls have two color phases, red (reddish-brown) or gray.
+In Georgia, most screech owls are gray; however, red birds predominate further north.
+Occasionally, a nesting pair will be made up of both a red phase bird and a gray phase bird.

 Standing only 8 inches tall, these tiny birds appear to be miniature great horned owls.